 2017-2018 marked the 30th year the Poverello “Eat Well” Center has provided life-saving food and basic life essentials to Broward County youth, women and men living with HIV/AIDS, most of whom are at or below the Federal Poverty Level.
-Each year, the food pantry serves about 3,000 eligible Broward County residents living with HIV/AIDS.
+Each year, the food pantry serves about 2,000 eligible Broward County residents living with HIV/AIDS and 1000 who have other chronic conditions.
 We’re really good at what we do.
 Did you know that during the 2016-2017 Contract year for Ryan White Part A (March 1, 2016 – February 28, 2017), 86.1% of our program participants were virally suppressed?
+By 2021, that number became just over 92%!
 That means that on average, our participants do better than those people who don’t participate in Food Pantry services, even within the same Ryan White Part A programs.
 It also means we’re far better than the national average for people with HIV whose viral suppression rates are just above 30%.
 Fiscal Year 2016.2017 Ryan White Part A Outcomes & Demographics

 2017 also marked the first year that Poverello began serving people in our community who have other critical/chronic illnesses on a limited basis.
-Thanks to funding from Broadway Cares/Equity Fights AIDS, Publix Super Markets Charities and Macy’s, we’ve been able to serve people with Cancer, Diabetes and Kidney Disease.
+Thanks to funding from Broadway Cares/Equity Fights AIDS, Publix Super Markets Charities, No Kid Hungry, Our Fund, Broward County Community Services, Anthem Foundation/Simply Healthcare, Humana through Broward Community Foundation and through the Health Foundation of South Florida, an annonymous donor, and Macy’s, we’ve been able to serve people with Cancer, Diabetes and Kidney Disease.
 As more funding is identified, these other populations will increasingly be a part of what we provide.

 We’re proud to be one of the only specialty food pantry’s in the nation to offer medically tailored groceries for a healthy menu to people with critical/chronic illnesses.
-Food and groceries provided by Poverello’s food pantry amount to nearly half a million meals over the course of the year.
+Food and groceries provided by Poverello’s food pantry amount to nearly half a million meals over the course of the year for nearly 5,000 South Floridians.